The Rule of 72 is a math rule that lets you easily estimate how long it will take to double your nest egg for any given rate of return.

-Use as a Teaching Tool
+As a Teaching Tool

-When it comes to investing, if your money is used to reach a short-term financial destination, it doesn’t much matter if you earn a 3 percent rate of return or an 8 percent rate of return.
+When it comes to investing, if your money is used to reach a short-term financial destination, it doesn’t much matter if you earn a 3% rate of return or an 8% rate of return.
 Since your destination is not that far off, the extra return won’t make much of a difference in how quickly you accumulate money.

 It helps to look at this in real dollars.
-Using the Rule of 72, you saw that an investment earning 3% doubles your money in 24 years; one earning 8% in 9 years.
+Using the Rule of 72, you saw that an investment earning 3% doubles your money in 24 years; one earning 8% in nine years.
 A big difference, but how big is the difference after just one year?

 Suppose you have $10,000.
 After one year, in a savings account at a 3% interest rate, you have $10,300.
 In the mutual fund earning 8%, you have $10,800.
 Not a big difference.

-Stretch that out to year 9.
+Stretch that out to year nine.
 In the savings account, you have about $13,050.
-In the stock index, mutual fund according to the Rule of 72 your money has doubled to $20,000.
+In the stock index mutual fund, according to the Rule of 72 your money has doubled to $20,000.

 Over shorter time frames, earning a higher rate of return does not have much of an impact.
 Over longer time frames, it does.

-Is the Rule Useful as You near Retirement?
+Is the Rule Useful As You Near Retirement?

-Suppose you are 55, with $500,000 and expect your savings to earn about 7% and double over the next 10 years.
-You plan on having $1,000,000 at age 65.
+Suppose you are 55 with $500,000 and expect your savings to earn about 7% and double over the next 10 years.
+You plan on having $1 million at age 65.
 Will you?

 Maybe, maybe not.
 Over the next 10 years, the markets could deliver a higher or a lower return than what averages lead you to expect.

-Instead, make a list of all the things you can control, and the things you can't.
+Instead, make a list of all the things you can control and the things you can't.
 Can you control the rate of return you will earn?
 No. But you can control:

 Even Less Useful Once in Retirement

-Once retired, your main concern is taking income from your investments, and figuring out how long your money will last depending on how much you take.
+Once retired, your main concern is taking income from your investments and figuring out how long your money will last depending on how much you take.
 The Rule of 72 doesn't help with this task.

 If financial planning were as easy as the Rule of 72, you might not need a professional to help.
 In reality, there are far too many variables to consider.
-Using a simple math equation is no way to manage money.